M-Sakr/BotcApp/README.md

 # Botc.App

-## Our goal to build a crypto reports and bot App, to help you  trade in stress free environment
+## Our goal to build a crypto reports and bot App, to help you  trade in stress free way

 Work in progress.
 using .net core 5.0